-channels the node can access in the next transmission opportunity.
+Instead, we use a novel frequency-domain backoff scheme to scale FICA in a heavily contended dense network.
+The basic idea is to control the maximum number of subchannels that one node can access based on the observed collision level.
+It is similar to existing widely used congestion control mechanisms.
+Each node maintains a state variable, C{\max} , which controls the maximum subchannels the node can access in the next transmission opportunity.
 Thus, when the channel is idle for DIFS, a node may pick up to n subchannels to contend for, where $n = \min(C{\max}, l{\text{queue}})$ and l{queue} is the number of fragments in the node's local sending queue.

 The maximum subchannel count C{max} is updated based on the contention situation on the channel.
 There can be multiple update strategies.
-For example, we can emulate the behavior of binary exponential backoff (BEB) used in 802.11.
+For example, we can emulate the behavior of BEB used in 802.11.
 When a collision is detected on a subchannel that a node has transmitted on, it will reduce C{max} by half.
 Once all transmissions are successful, the node resets C{max} to the total number of subchannels.

 Alternatively, we can use an additive increase/multiplicative decrease (AIMD) strategy.
 Assume after transmission, a node detects that p% of channels have collisions.
-The node then decreases C{max} by p% (multiplicative decrease).
+The node then decreases C{\max} by p% (multiplicative decrease).
 This reaction is reasonable since p reflects an estimation of the contention level in all subchannels.
-And when all accesses to subchannels succeed, the node increases C{max} by one (additive increase).
+When all accesses to subchannels succeed, the node increases C{\max} by one (additive increase).

 It is straightforward to prove that both strategies converge if all contending nodes are within a single broadcasting domain.
-Figure 7 shows the pseudo-code of the adaptive C{max} adjustment algorithms.
+Fig. 7 shows the pseudocode of the adaptive C{max} adjustment algorithms.
 Later, we evaluate these two strategies and find that AIMD is slightly better than the reset-to-max strategy.